-- NORTH/EAST/SOUTH/WEST: Walk one step in the direction (you cannot walk in the direction of a wall, and you also cannot walk away from the Wumpus without fighting - the server would reject such actions).
+- NORTH/EAST/SOUTH/WEST: Walk one step in the direction (you cannot walk in the direction of a wall, and you also cannot walk away from the Wumpus without fighting the server would reject such actions).
 It is dark in the cave, so sometimes the agent walks in the wrong direction.
-If the other three squares (behind/left/right of you) are all walls, the agent will definitely walk in the requested direction.
-Otherwise, the probability of walking in the requested direction depends on your navigation skill.
-If you roll a 2 or higher, you will walk in the requested direction.
-Otherwise, you will walk to one of the other free squares (behind/left/right of you).
-Each square is equally likely, but your agent will never walk into a wall. - EXIT: Exit the cave (only possible if you are at the stairs). - FIGHT: If you are on a square with a Wumpus, you have to fight it.
-To win, you have to use the fighting skill and get a score of at least 3. - TELEPORT: If you are on a square with a teleporter, you can use it to teleport.
+If there is no wall to the left, there is a 10% chance that it will walk there instead.
+Similarly, there is a 10% chance that it will walk to the right square if possible.
+With the remaining probability, it will walk in the requested direction.
+So, if there are walls to the left and right, the agent will definitely walk into the requested direction.
+Whenever the agent walks to a square with gold, it will automatically collect it. - EXIT: Exit the cave (only possible if you are at the stairs). - FIGHT: If you are on a square with a Wumpus, you have to fight it.
+To win, you have to use the fighting skill and get a score of at least 13. - TELEPORT: If you are on a square with a teleporter, you can use it to teleport.
 You will then be teleported to another teleporter.
 You are equally likely to be teleported to each of the other teleporters.
 You will never be teleported to the square you are teleporting from (and there is never just one teleporter).
-Using teleporters is risky, so you will need to use your navigation skill and get a score of at least 2 otherwise your agent will not survive the teleportation.
+Using teleporters is risky, so you will need to use your navigation skill and get a score of at least 10 otherwise your agent will not survive the teleportation.